vladyc1234/BoardGameLocal/README.md

 ## MVP features

 1. Game Catalog:
-    * Allow manager to edit the game catalog at will
+    * Allow manager to edit the game catalog at will (we do this by having at least a game and a shop entity created, we then add to the shop's game catalogue, an existing game from the database)

 2. Food and beverage catalog:
-    * Allow manager to edit the food and drinks menu at will
+    * Allow manager to edit the food and drinks menu at will (we do this by having at least a refreshment and a shop entity created, we then add to the shop's food/drink menu, an existing refreshment from the database)

 3. Event manager:
-    * Allow manager to add(host) new events to the at will
+    * Allow manager to add(host) new events to the at will (we do this by simply creating an entity with a POST command)

-4. Game editor:
+4. Join Event:
-    * Allow manager to edit a game at will
+    * Allow user to join an event (we do this by having at least a client and an event entity created, we then add to the client's event reservations, an existing event from the database)

-5. Food/Drinl editor:
+5. Client manager:
-    * Allow manager to edit foods and drinks at will
+    * Allow user to register as client (we do this by simply creating an entity with a POST command, the only requirements are that the username is unique and the password has at least 10 characters, at least a big and a small letter and at least a special character)